Temple of the Tooth Relic Kandy

 Temple of the tooth relic houses the most sacred object for Buddhist in Sri Lanka (left eye tooth of Buddha).
 Tooth Relic was brought to the island in the 2nd century AD from India and it was placed in the capital of the island (Anuradhapura).
 As the capital of the island was dislodged several times in the past, the temple of the tooth relic was also shifted from place to place and brought to Kandy during the Kandy period.
 Today the temple of the tooth relic is residing in Kandy.
 Esala ceremony of Kandy, an annual ceremony which takes place in the months of July/August is considered to be one of the most beautiful pageants in Asia.

 The main building of the temple of the tooth relic is located in the middle of the temple which has two stories.
-Tooth relic is to be found on the upper floor of the main building (Udamale).
-Tooth relic is surrounded by seven caskets which are in gradually smaller in size.
+The tooth relic is to be found on the upper floor of the main building (Udamale).
+The tooth relic is surrounded by seven caskets which are in gradually smaller in size.
 The topmost casket that is in dome-shaped and it is one meter in height.
 The casket is beautifully decorated with gems, gold, silver and ivory.

 Every visitor should pay for the entrance of the main gate and the entrance cost USD 15 per person for foreign visitors while it cost USD 8 Per person for visitors coming from SAARC countries.